-1 The Concept of the New Code of Civil Procedure Adopted by the Hungarian Government on 14 January 2015.
+1 The Concept of the New Code of Civil Procedure 2015.
 18-19.

-2 Section 8(1) of the e-Procedure Act: 'Lacking any provisions to the contrary in any law or government decree created through original legislative power, clients are entitled to execute their administrative tasks through electronic means and submit their declarations electronically towards an authority that provides for electronic communication.'
+^{§ 8 (1)} of the e-Procedure Act: 'Lacking any provisions to the contrary in any law or government decree created through original legislative power, clients are entitled to execute their administrative tasks through electronic means and submit their declarations electronically towards an authority that provides for electronic communication.'
+(Translation by the author.
+Unless otherwise specified, all translations are by the author).

-3 Section 605 of the Code of Civil Procedure with the marginal title Optional Communication Through Electronic Means: '(1) In civil procedures, the party not obliged to use electronic communication or its representative not qualified as a legal representative - except for the cases outlined in paragraph (5) - may submit any claims, other submissions and annexes thereto or documents (in this chapter furthermore referred to as "submissions") electronically as by their choice pursuant to the modes outlined in the e-Procedure Act and the implementation regulations thereof.'
+^{§ 605} of the Code of Civil Procedure '[Optional communication through electronic means] (1) In civil procedures, the party not obliged to use electronic communication or its representative not qualified as a legal representative - except for the cases outlined in paragraph (5) - may submit any claims, other submissions and annexes thereto or documents (in this chapter furthermore referred to as "submissions") electronically as by their choice pursuant to the modes outlined in the e-Procedure Act and the implementation regulations thereof.'

-4 Section 9(1) of the e-Procedure Act: 'Unless a law based on an internationally binding contractual obligation or an international contract defines provisions to the contrary, the following parties are obliged to apply electronic communication in cases pursuant to Section 2(1): a) party proceeding as a client, and is either aa) a business entity, ab) a state, ac) a local government, ad) a budgetary body, ae) a prosecutor, af) a notary, ag) public body, or ah) any other public administration authority not named under points ac)-ag), b) legal representatives of clients.'
+^{§ 9 (1)} of the e-Procedure Act: 'Unless a law based on an internationally binding contractual obligation or an international convention defines provisions to the contrary, the following parties are obliged to apply electronic communication in cases pursuant to § 2 (1): a) party proceeding as a client, and it is either aa) a business entity, ab) a state, ac) a local government, ad) a budgetary body, ae) a prosecutor, af) a notary, ag) public body, or ah) any other public administration authority not named under points ac)-ag); b) legal representatives of clients.'